Fulbert of Chartres: Life

+It has been asserted that he was a disciple of Gerbert of Aurillac, but the matter has raised controversy.

 Writings

 Letters

-Of the writings that can be verifiably attributed to Fulbert, the bulk consists of his letters.
+Letters constitute the bulk of writings that can be verifiably attributed to Fulbert.
 His most famous letter was to Duke William V of Aquitaine on the duties of feudal lord and vassal.
 He also wrote to fellow churchmen on a variety of liturgical issues including the appointment of bishops, excommunication, and obedience.
 His letters also include correspondence about mundane issues of everyday life such as thanking people for medicine and setting up meetings.
 These letters provide insight into a variety of issues in the late tenth and early eleventh century France.

 Poems

-Fulbert wrote approximately 24 poems which have sometimes been described as humorous, such as his poem about the monk in the desert, or lovely, as when describing his “Ode to the Nightingale”.
+Fulbert wrote approximately twenty-four poems which have sometimes been described as humorous, such as his poem about the monk in the desert, or lovely, as when describing his “Ode to the Nightingale”.

 Hymns

 Most of Fulbert's hymns were written to glorify the Virgin.
 He also wrote “Chorus Novae Jerusalem” (Ye Choirs of New Jerusalem), to be sung at Easter services.